Islamic State – Yemen Province: Organization

 At least seven separate sub-wilayah have claimed responsibility for attacks in Yemen, including Wilayah Sana'a, Wilayah Lahij, and Wilayah al-Bayda.

-By 2018 all Wilayats in Yemen were merged as a singular "Yemen Wilayah" similar to ISIL's merger of its Iraqi and Syrian provinces into singular provinces rather than several smaller ones.
+By 2018, all the wilayat in Yemen were merged as a singular "Yemen Wilayah" similar to ISIL's merger of its Iraqi and Syrian provinces into singular provinces rather than several smaller ones.

-In summer 2020 the Houthis cleared 1000km2 of terrain from AQAP and ISIS forces in their Al Bayda offensive.
+In summer 2020, the Houthis cleared 1000 square kilometers of terrain from AQAP and ISIS forces in their Al Bayda offensive.
 Abu Al-Walid Al-Adani, ISIS Emir in Qifah District was killed in this offensive.
-With that the largest known ISIS pocket in Yemen was eliminated.
+With that, the largest known ISIS pocket in Yemen was eliminated.